Aamras: Panhe

-Panhe is sweet drink made from the pulp of boiled raw mangoes and is a traditional summertime drink in Maharashtra, where it helps in tolerating the increased seasonal heat.
-The pulp is mixed with sugar in a 2:1 ratio and then sufficient water is added to make it suitable for drinking.
+Panhe is a traditional summertime drink in Maharashtra, a sweet drink made with the pulp of boiled raw mangoes mixed with half the amount of sugar and diluted with water.
+The drink helps in tolerating the heat.

 Keri no ras

-Aamras is also a traditional Gujarati dish (called as કેરીનો રસ (kerī-no ras)).
+Keri no ras is a traditional Gujarati dish (called કેરીનો રસ (kerī-no ras)).
 It consists of sugared mango pulp, which is passed through muslin to remove fibrous strands of the fruit.
 It is commonly eaten with rotil or pooris.

 List of sweetmeats produced from processing the pulp

 Several sweetmeats produced from the processed pulp are very popular among the Maharastrian community.